nwbean/MRCTs-BMA/Joint-Model-with-Time-to-Event-Endpoint-and-Continuous-Longitudinal-Marker/00_READ_ME_Guide_to_Simulation_and_Data_Analysis_Code.txt

-simulations-code - code and all other files needed to reproduce the simulation results discussed in the main paper and the Supplementary Materials
+simulations-code - code and a simulated example dataset needed to reproduce the simulation results discussed in the main paper and the Supplementary Materials